and related distributions, such as the skew-t and the SUN

 The 'sn' package (or library, here the term is used as a synonym)

-is a suite of functions for handling skew-normal and skew-t
+is a suite of functions for handling skew-normal distribution and

 The available facilities include various standard operations